Introduction to Stan and simulation

 Posterior predictive checks

-Bayesian models MAKE data, which suggests a clear way to validate our models: ask the model to make some data, then see how well these data correspond to biology (e.g. to our real data).
+Bayesian models GENERATES data, which suggests a clear way to validate our models: ask the model to make some data, then see how well these data correspond to our real data.
 Here, we will take 50 fake datasets of bird counts and compare them to the simulation we first did in R.

 The process involves a bit of fiddling around in R to get the simulated data, but then bayesplot does all the work: